allapetr/personalAlla/content/blog/what-do-you-need-to-start-violin-lessons.md

 One of the first things your teacher can help with is choosing the right instrument.
 Violins come in four sizes, and especially for young students a little guidance may help you choose the right size for your child.
 Your teacher can also help you to be sure to make the best purchase for your budget.
 In my experience, you should be able to buy locally or have your violin delivered before your next lesson, but even if there’s a delay that’s no problem at all.
 There is so much to learn about music in general, so we’ll focus on basic concepts of music theory (which we need to cover anyway, with or without the instrument) and how they work on the violin.
 This helps students feel more at ease once we’re working with the violin. (“Incorporate” sounds a bit stuffy.)

 So you see?
 There really isn’t any reason for you to not book a trial lesson: be brave and do it now!
-Click here
+Click [here](www.violinplus.org/contact).

 But yes, the violin and bow are the first items you need to purchase, and luckily for beginners they usually come together in a violin case.